MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterScaleOutFileServerRole.md

 Add-ClusterScaleOutFileServerRole -Cluster MyCluster -Infrastructure -Name InfraSOFSName
 ```

-This example create Scale-Out File Server role - Infrastructure File Server.
-It will create a single namespace share automatically for the CSV drive (i.e. `\\InfraSOFSName\Volume1`, etc.).
-In hyper-converged configurations, an Infrastructure SOFS allows an SMB client (Hyper-V host) to communicate with guaranteed Continuous Availability (CA) to the Infrastructure SOFS SMB server.
-There can be at most only one infrastructure SOFS cluster role on a Failover Cluster.
+This example creates an infrastructure file server scale-out file server role.
+It automatically creates a single namespace share for the CSV drive (such as `\\InfraSOFSName\Volume1`).
+In hyper-converged configurations, an infrastructure scale-out file server allows an SMB client (Hyper-V host) to communicate with guaranteed continuous availability with the infrastructure scale-out SMB file server.
+There can be at most only one infrastructure scale-out file server cluster role on a failover cluster.

 ## PARAMETERS